ufo-github/ponyfoo/posts/how-to-design-great-programs.md

 # How to Design Great Programs

-This article is a recollection of application design best practices I've accrued over the years.
-I felt like documenting these practices in a blog post, for future reference.
+This article is a recollection of application design practices I've accrued over the years.
+I felt like grouping them together in a blog post, for future reference.
 I'll talk not so much about implementation, but more about **program design theory**.

 Below are the central arguments I'll touch on in the article.